Happiness@Work

 Aurelie Litynski

-Aurelie Litynski is a globally recognized expert in positive work culture, a TEDx speaker, a certified Chief Well-being & Chief Happiness Officer, and the author of the book 100 Ideas for a Positivr Work Culture.
+Aurelie Litynski is a globally recognized expert in positive work culture, a TEDx speaker, a certified Chief Well-being & Chief Happiness Officer, and the author of the book 100 Ideas for a Positive Work Culture.

 With a track record of transforming organizations, she partners with SMEs, multinational companies, and corporate leaders to ignite positivity, boost productivity, and drive high performance.
 Her clients include Sanofi, Medtronic, ABB, Johnson & Johnson, Pinterest, Swiss Re, Sonova, SIX Group, and many more.